tanushchauhan/grade-app/README.md

 `PRIKEY`

 They should be a public and private key pair which you can generate using the node-rsa module.
 This is used to encrypt the credientials between client and the server and generate a special token for each user.

+## Credit

+I have used an open-sourced template to start off the UI of this application.
+The template can be found [here](https://github.com/NextJSTemplates/startup-nextjs).